microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/00-prerequisites.md

 > Note: Due to the nature of working with large-scale systems, it may not be possible for you to set up everything you need to perform each lab exercise.
 Participation in each Activity is optional - we will be working through the exercises together, but if you cannot install any software or don't have an Azure account, the instructor will work through each exercise in the workshop.
 You will also have full access to these materials so that you can work through them later when you have more time and resources.

-For this workshop, you will use a Virtual Machine with Ubuntu as the operating system, Docker, Kubernetes and Microsoft's SQL Server Big Data Cluster installed.
+For this workshop, you will use an instructor-provided Virtual Machine environment with Ubuntu as the operating system, with Docker, Kubernetes and Microsoft's SQL Server Big Data Cluster pre-installed.
 The intention of the course is that these systems are provided to you in class.
 However, to ensure that you have an environment available should something go wrong with the in-class system, or if you want to take this course outside of a classroom, you need to set up a Virtual Machine with these software components.

 > Note: If you wish to use another cloud service or a local Virtual Machine, it needs to match or exceed the [Microsoft Azure Standard_D8s_v3 Virtual Machine](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-general#dsv3-series-1) which  has the following requirements:
 - Ubuntu 16.04